-Marchand-Tawse Bourgogne Pinot Noir 2020
+Marchand-Tawse Bourgogne Cote d'Or Pinot Noir 2021

 From the first whiff you know there is substance here.
 The nose is so expressive and full of black fruit.
 There’s great tannic structure, but well integrated.
 There’s charm. fresh, soft and spicy.
 And what you find in the nose lingers to a long delicate finish.

 The collaboration of Pascal Marchand with another Canadian, Moray Tawse of the Tawse Winery in Niagara, one of Canada's most recognized wineries, gave birth to the new Maison Marchand-Tawse in 2011.
 And at last Pascal Marchand has all the pieces of the puzzle lined up.
 This promises to be an extraordinary adventure!

 Nothing abides.
 Just as we Burgundy purists begrudgingly acknowledged the vitality and variety of the three previous hot-weather vintages, along came 2021, classic Burgundy with its frost, damp and low yields.

 Way back when, in pre-climate-change conditions, Pinot Noir and Chardonnay would struggle, year after year, to come to maturity in what was this, the northernmost spot in Europe where grapes could ripen enough to make still wine.
 That struggle was, in fact, the very definition of viticulture in Burgundy (chaptalization notwithstanding).

 But then weather patterns started to change, not drastically, but gradually: milder winters and earlier springs; hotter summers and earlier autumns.
 By the time we got to 2018, then 2019 and then 2020, those mild winters were breeding grounds for mildew, the early springs were prone to killer frosts, those hot summers forced ripeness onto reticent grapes varieties, and early autumns left little time to the winemaker to sort it all out.